davidsntg/dawlysd.github.com/_posts/2022-03-01-service-principal-8-best-practices.md

 **Definition from [Official documentation](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fazure%2Fazure-resource-manager%2Ftoc.json&view=azure-cli-latest):**
 > An Azure SP is a security identity used by user-created applications, services, and automation tools to access specific Azure resources.
 Think of it as a 'user identity' (username and password or certificate) with a specific role, and tightly controlled permissions.
 It only needs to be able to do specific things, unlike a general user identity.
 It improves security if you grant it only the minimum permissions level needed to perform its management tasks.

-Most of the time, SPs are used by IT teams to automate Azure/Azure AD tasks in CI/CD pipelines.
+Most of the time, SPs are used by IT teams to automate Azure/Azure AD tasks in CI/CD pipelines and to [authenticate users](https://docs.microsoft.com/en-us/azure/developer/javascript/core/nodejs-sdk-azure-authenticate?tabs=azure-sdk-for-javascript).

-# Best Practice
+# 8 Best Practices

 ## \#1 - Allow users to register SP by default